conradakunga/Blog/_posts/2025-05-29-designing-building-packaging-a-scalable-testable-net-open-source-component-part-22-refactoring-azure-storage-for-initialization.md

     }
 ```

-You might have noticed that there is some element of **repetition** here, mostly around creating and initializing a separate `AmazonS3Client` to do some of the work.
+You might have noticed that there is some element of **repetition** here, mostly around creating and initializing a separate `BlobServiceClient` to do some of the work.

 I could have avoided this by exposing the internal client as a property, but I **deliberately chose not to do so, as I want the state within the object to be completely internal**.

-Finally I can refactor the methods, that are currently like this:
+Finally, I can refactor the methods that are currently like this:

 ```c#
 /// <inheritdoc />